 Playa del Carmen is a lively beach town located just an hour south of Cancun.
 I was beyond thrilled when Cody told me we were spending 7 blessed days there for our honeymoon.
 “You’re in charge of one thing,” he told me.
 Awesome.
-After eating out for 7 consecutive days, we put together a list of our absolute favorite places we ate at in Playa and hope you’ll enjoy this list too!
+After eating out for 7 consecutive days, we put together a list of our absolute favorite Playa del Carmen restaurants and hope you’ll enjoy this list too!
 Most of these restaurants are located either on or near Playa’s main drag, 5th avenue.
 Cheers!

 8. La Parilla de Manolo

 A great spot for Mexican food if you want the trifecta of a fun atmosphere, tasty food, and top notch service all in one.
 Cody and I agree that the fajitas (I ordered the mixed fajitas) were some of the best we’ve had in our lives.
 Fantastic guacamole (is there such a thing as bad guac in Mexico??), friendly and prompt service, and a fun vibe with the live mariachi band.
 Although we loved this restaurant, it was more on the pricey side and, despite what our cab driver said, probably not 100% authentic Mexican food.
 Great crowd pleaser, howevs, for a meal with family or friends in a convenient location.
 Super clean bathroom too —> always a plus.
 La Parilla de Manolo- 8th Street between 15th and 20th Ave